Branislav Trajković: Zemun

 After being without a club for a year, Trajković signed with Zemun on the last day of the summer transfer window 2017 as a single player.
 He made his debut against Red Star Belgrade on 29 October.
 On 5 March 2018, it was announced Trajković earned a leg fracture in a match played two days before.
 Previously, he had been substituted out in 53 minute of game against Javor Ivanjica, being replaced with Slobodan Vuković in 2–0 home defeat.

 Isloch

 On 30 March 2019, Trajković joined Isloch Minsk Raion.
 He played one game for the reserve team and was only on the bench for the first team one time, before the club announced on 4 June 2019, that his contract had been terminated by mutual consent.

 International career

-Trajković was called up for the Serbian national team ahead of the friendly match against Cyprus national football team on 6 February 2013, but did not make his debut in that game.
+Trajković was called up for the Serbia national team ahead of the friendly match against Cyprus national football team on 6 February 2013, but did not make his debut in that game.
 He finally made his debut for the national team on 15 October 2013, in a match against Macedonia.